dmarjenburgh/memwise/README.md

-# Cladura
+# MemWise

-Cladura is an application to help with rehearsal of facts/words.
+MemWise is an application to help with rehearsal of facts/words.

 It is built using Clojure on top of Datomic.